olilola/MSD_Exercises/Exercise_10/README.md

+Presentation of the results in pttx and PDF - Squats_presentation Notebook with the code - data_analysis.ipynb

 Data Analytics Task - Digital Biomarker Scientific Question The Sensor Data Collection App provides a way to collect data from various sensors.
 Now it is time to think about a scientifc question which